• Skip to main content

 Mini Bundt Toppings

-Step One: In a small bowl melt the remaining 5 tablespoons butter.
+Step One: In a small bowl melt the remaining 5 tablespoons of butter.
 In a separate bowl mix the sugar and cinnamon

 Mini bundts being brushed with melted butter.